Introduction to Body-Powered Prostheses

 by Pat Prigge, CP, LP, FAAOP(D), on Jan 11, 2021

 Body-powered prostheses are useful tools that can restore the ability to pick up and grasp objects and assist the user’s sound hand.
-People who are engaged in manual labor at their work or around their home may favor the durability and function of body-powered prostheses because they can withstand rugged environments where exposure to dirt, moisture and potentially heavy loads and vibration are common.
+People who are engaged in manual labor and heavy-duty activities at their work or around their home may favor the durability and function of body-powered prostheses because they can withstand rugged environments where exposure to dirt, moisture and potentially heavy loads and vibration are common.
 Think about activities like building a fence or running a garden tiller.

 Body-powered prostheses that are terminal devices (as opposed to partial hand options) are operated typically by a harness and cable.
 Movements of the upper arm, shoulder and chest are captured by the harness and transferred to the cable system and used to open and close the hook or hand, similar to how a bicycle handbrake system works.
 As users grow accustomed to the feeling of varying tension on the cable, they may experience an improved sense of the position of the limb and the degree of opening on the terminal device.
 You can see our patient Gerry Kinney open and close his body-powered hook in the gif below:

 For the partial hand there are body powered options as well.
 Some of the options from Naked Prosthetics are also considered body-powered devices.
 You can learn more about Naked Prosthetics in our article about choices for people with partial hand and finger loss and watch how they work in the gif below.